Join our Telegram channel for free daily stock & options signals Join Now

 Most “average cost” tools stop at one computation.
 Stock Average Cost Calculator remembers every buy you log, simulates the next one before you commit, and quantifies your strategy after every trade.
 It is a position-tracking layer wrapped around a broker-grade cost-basis calculator.

 Subscription & Pricing: Full access requires an in-app purchase — a weekly subscription, a yearly subscription, or a one-time lifetime purchase.
 Current prices are shown in the app before any purchase.
-Subscriptions renew automatically at the end of each period unless cancelled at least 24 hours in advance, and can be managed or cancelled at any time in your App Store account settings.
+Subscriptions renew automatically at the end of each period unless cancelled at least 24 hours in advance, and can be managed or cancelled at any time in your App Store or Google Play account settings.

 The Core Calculator